stjernegard/bgfetch/README.md

 1. Change the two constants in `bgfetch.go`

-2. Install the script `go install`
+2. Install the script with `go install`

 3. Make sure it works by running `bgfetch` from the console.
 The `OutputDir` folder should contain the images now.